jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 It won't be as technical.
 It's based upon my own lived experiences.
 Since each person's journey is unique, my advice is not universal.
-Others will have their own advice opinions some of which may conflict with mine.
+Others will have their own opinions and advice, some of which may conflict with mine.
 Some of my advice may be losing its significance, since [Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) was just coming onto the scene when I retired in 2023.

 # Computer Science is not Software Engineering